-Planetside 2 was originally released in 2012, before the Xbox One or PS4 were even available.
+Planetside 2 was originally released in 2012, long before the Xbox One or PS4 were even available.
 Is the gigantic Free to Play MMOFPS still worth playing in 2017?

 In a word: YES.
 Not because it’s a free game with a bucket-load of content, but because it’s a free game with a bucket-load of awesome content.
 This is everything you need to know about Planetside 2.